Slovenia in the Eurovision Song Contest 2015: Competing entries

 Artists and composers were able to submit their entries to the broadcaster between 24 November 2014 and 21 December 2014.
+Several artists and composers were also directly invited by the broadcaster to submit entries.
 145 entries were received by the broadcaster during the submission period.
-An expert committee consisting of Darja Švajger (singer, vocal coach and 1995 and 1999 Slovenian Eurovision entrant), Matej Wolf (musician, instrumentalist, arranger, producer and music teacher), Aleksander Radić (Head of the Slovenian delegation at the Eurovision Song Contest) and Jernej Vene (music editor for Radio Val 202) selected eight artists and songs for the competition from the received submissions.
-The competing artists were announced on 5 January 2016.
+An expert committee consisting of Darja Švajger (1995 and 1999 Slovenian Eurovision entrant), Matej Wolf (musician, instrumentalist, arranger, producer and music teacher), Aleksander Radić (Head of the Slovenian delegation at the Eurovision Song Contest) and Jernej Vene (music editor for Radio Val 202) selected eight artists and songs for the competition from the received submissions.
+The competing artists were announced on 15 January 2015.
 Among the competing artists was former Slovenian Eurovision contestant Martina Majerle who represented Slovenia in 2009 alongside Quartissimo.

 Final

-EMA 2015 took place on 28 February 2015 at the RTV Slovenija Studio 1 in Ljubljana, hosted by Nejc Šmit and former Slovenian Eurovision entrants Darja Švajger (1995, 1999), Maja Keuc (2011) and Tinkara Kovač (2014).
-In addition to the performances of the competing entries, Nadiya Bichkova, Brigita Vrhovnik Dorič, Maestro, Darja Švajger, Maja Keuc and Tinkara Kovač performed as guests.
+EMA 2015 took place on 28 February 2015.
+In addition to the performances of the competing entries, Nadiya Bichkova, Brigita Vrhovnik Dorič and Maestro Dance Crew performed as guests.
 The winner was selected over two rounds of voting.
 In the first round, a three-member jury panel selected two entries to proceed to the second round.
-The jury consisted of the three female hosts: Darja Švajger, Maja Keuc and Tinkara Kovač.
-In the second round, a public vote selected "Here for You" performed by Maraaya as the winner.
+The jury consisted of the three female hosts Darja Švajger, Maja Keuc and Tinkara Kovač.
+In the second round, a public televote selected "Here for You" performed by Maraaya as the winner.

+Promotion

+Maraaya's promotion for "Here for You" as the Slovenian Eurovision entry included a performance on 18 April during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Cornald Maas and Edsilia Rombley.